thelebaron/quake2outlines/README.md

 # quake2outlines
-quake 2 engine mod that adds outlines to geometry
+Quake 2 engine mod that adds outlines to geometry

-XTREME Q2 (Max?)

-Its been eons since I made this(holy shit) and I dont remember anything about what I did I dont even remember the full name of this, only that i called it xtreme something or other.
+This was made some time prior to 2013.

 Outline code was taken from QMB(engine mod for q1) and added into quake2max.